18 Mom-Invented Products That Are Pure Genius

 Foot-pedal trash can

 As a mom of 12 and an industrial psychologist, Lillian Moller Gilbreth was quite a busy lady.
 In the 1920s, together with her husband, Frank, she examined productivity in the workforce; after his death in 1924, she focused her work on households, analyzing ways to save time and energy in the kitchen—something that would greatly benefit women.
 According to MachineDesign, Gilbreth’s research resulted in the invention of a number of common kitchen items, including a foot-pedal trash can and shelves inside refrigerator doors.
 Fun fact: Two of the couple’s children, Frank Bunker Gilbreth Jr. and Ernestine Gilbreth Carey, wrote a semi-autobiographical novel on what it was like growing up with their scientific-minded parents that was later adapted into the movie Cheaper by the Dozen.
-What else will save you time in the kitchen?
-These 13 products that will cut your cooking time in half.

 Part plush animal, part pacifier—all genius.
 The WubbaNub is adorable and brilliantly simple, but it was born out of parental frustration.
 In 1999, while on vacation, Carla Schneider’s infant son could not be consoled when his pacifier dropped on the ground or went missing.
 She needed a way to keep the pacifier close by, so she used the hotel’s sewing kit to fasten his binky to his favorite stuffed toy—and created a new one altogether.
 Her aha moment for turning her personal problem-solver into a successful product occurred when moms started stopping her on stroller walks to ask her where she’d bought it.